Asian Dragon Price Reaches $0.0008 on Exchanges (AD)

-Asian Dragon (CURRENCY:AD) traded 6.4% higher against the US dollar during the 24 hour period ending at 22:00 PM E.T. on March 23rd.
-Asian Dragon has a total market capitalization of $44,479.55 and approximately $535.00 worth of Asian Dragon was traded on exchanges in the last 24 hours.
-During the last seven days, Asian Dragon has traded 44.1% higher against the US dollar.
+Asian Dragon (CURRENCY:AD) traded 0.3% lower against the US dollar during the 24 hour period ending at 14:00 PM E.T. on March 25th.
+Asian Dragon has a total market capitalization of $44,395.87 and approximately $483.00 worth of Asian Dragon was traded on exchanges in the last 24 hours.
+During the last seven days, Asian Dragon has traded 39% higher against the US dollar.
 One Asian Dragon token can now be purchased for approximately $0.0008 or 0.00000013 BTC on popular cryptocurrency exchanges including token.store and EtherFlyer.

 Here is how similar cryptocurrencies have performed during the last 24 hours: